Last updated on November 20th, 2024 at 01:09 pm

 - Zoning: Per existing code, the logistics center is a permitted use as part of a “lifestyle village” when authorized as a “conditional use.”
 A conditional use is a form of permitted use meeting certain requirements.
 Other uses, such as retail stores, restaurants, movie theaters, and more, are permitted on the remaining 50 acres of the nearly 56-acre tract.

-- Location: One of several factors Boiron considered for the proposed logistic center’s location was the commuting convenience of its current employees, many of whom have an impressively long employment history with the company.
-Of the 101 employees currently at the Newtown Square office, approximately 14 workspaces may be relocated to the proposed new facility.
-Other staff members will need to routinely visit the new facility.
-Approximately 15 more jobs will be created for the logistics center.
+- Location: One of several factors Boiron considered for the proposed logistics center’s location was the commuting convenience of its current employees, many of whom have an impressively long employment history with the company.
+Of the 101 employees currently at the Newtown Square office, approximately 18 workspaces may be relocated to the proposed new facility.
+A few other staff members will need to routinely visit the new facility.

-- Delaware County Veterans Memorial: Set-back approximately 800 feet from West Chester Pike, the logistics center is expected to have no impact on the view, traffic, or parking associated with the memorial that sits directly off that main road.
-Most of the logistics center will not be seen from West Chester Pike.
-Of note, the owner of the logistics center’s land lease is the same family that donated four-acres of prime developable land for the memorial.
-The Delaware County Veterans Memorial Association was fully aware of future developments when it accepted the donation of a 99-year land lease.
-The family has a strong interest in preserving the reverence of the memorial, with plans underway to establish a meeting hall dedicated to veterans in the near future.
+- Delaware County Veterans Memorial Association (DCVMA): Set-back approximately 800 feet from West Chester Pike, the logistics center is expected to have no impact on the view, traffic, or parking associated with the memorial that sits directly off that main road.
+Only the rooftop will be seen from West Chester Pike.
+The DCVMA was fully aware of future developments when it accepted a 99-year land lease donation of prime developable four-acres.
+This land lease donation was provided by the same family who is leasing the land for the logistics center.
+The family has a strong interest in preserving the reverence of the memorial, with plans underway to establish a meeting hall dedicated to veterans.

 Boiron’s Community and Global Activities